moonbyte13/Project-Tune-in-Team-5/README.md

 GIVEN I am using a radio browser to listen to music I enjoy

 WHEN I open the radio browser
-THEN I am able to select my favourite genres of music I like and the country that I live in
+THEN I am able to select my favourite genres of music I like OR the country that I live in

-WHEN I select my country and genre of choice and close the modal THEN I will be forwarded to a radio station relevant to my selections
+WHEN I select my country OR genre of choice and close the modal THEN I will be forwarded to a radio station relevant to my selections

 WHEN the billboard toggle is switched on